zeal18/transform/docs/source/transformers/customizing-transformers.rst

 Transforming coproducts
 -----------------------

-With Chimney you can not only transform case classes, but sealed trait hierarchies (also known as coproducts) as well.
+With the Transform you can not only transform case classes, but sealed trait hierarchies (also known as coproducts) as well.
 Consider two following hierarchy definitions.